Rengeka/Rengeka/README.md

 <div>

-##  🔭 Lnaguages and tools that I am planning to study
+##  🔭 Languages and tools that I am planning to study

 </div>